+91 9999466225 info@anujjindal.in

 Interview :

-Before moving forward, I would like to tell all my students that studying hard is important but there is one thing even more important than that and that is studying smart.
-This can also be seen from the way they have structured the exam.
+Before moving forward, I would like to tell that studying hard is important but there is one thing even more important than that is studying smart.

 To know other important details related to the exam, you must also check the detailed RBI Grade B notification 2025.